 By Kyra Arena, Written Communications Assistant

 Undergraduate student Hale Tresselt didn’t always know she wanted to study materials science and engineering.
 In fact, it was UConn MSE’s very own Professor and Interim Associate Department Head, Serge Nakhmanson, who convinced Tresselt to pursue a degree materials science and engineering during the “Exploring Engineering” program for high school students.
 “Initially I thought I wanted to be a mechanical engineer.
 That was until I came to UConn and took a tour of the School of Engineering.
-There I actually met Professor Nakhmanson and he described the Material Science program to me,” Tresselt says.
+There I actually met Professor Nakhmanson and he described the Materials Science program to me,” Tresselt says.
 “Originally, I wanted to pursue sustainable design.
-When I spoke to Professor Nakhmanson, I realized that I actually wanted to work in sustainable material research and design.
-This conversation really propelled my interest in material science further.”
+When I spoke to Professor Nakhmanson, I realized that I actually wanted to work in sustainable materials research and design.
+This conversation really propelled my interest in materials science further.”
 Nakhmanson, the other professors, facilities and overall community influenced her ultimate decision to pursue her bachelors at UConn MSE.

 Once at UConn, her passion for materials science and engineering immediately skyrocketed.
 “I may be biased but I think materials science is so cool.
 Everything is made of something and I just love being able to look at things and know why they are made of a certain material or why something has cracked the way it has,” Tresselt exclaims.